 5. Mapping Change: Review ch.
 7 from Mitchell (“Mapping Change”) and create a time-change map of subdivisions in Delaware Co.
 View the subdivision file (in Delaware Data) and look at the table: there is temporal information here: the date that the subdivision was established (in a peculiar format).
 Create a graduated color map of subdivisions based on this temporal data.
 Classify the data so it makes some sense (1850-1900, 1900-1930, etc.) and choose an appropriate color.
 (1 page description + 1 map)

 7. Geocoding / Address Matching: Certain kinds of locational data (street addresses, zip codes, counties) need to be assigned coordinates (such as latitude & longitude) before you can map them out.
 Geocoding / Address Matching tools in GIS help you with the process of determining coordinates for locational data without coordinates.
 In Geography 222 I have students do a quick exercise in Geocoding using free online tools.
 In this question, I ask you to go one step beyond this by getting the Geocoded data into ArcGIS and using that data in an application.
-The data is registered sex offenders in Delaware County (download).
-I “scraped” this from the internet (converted web data into Excel data).
-There are comma and tab separated versions of the data.
-If one does not work, try the other.
-Once you download do the following:
+The data are registered sex offenders in Delaware County.

 - Copy and Paste data from the Excel File